PAYE or Umbrella?

 With Agency PAYE, each new contract will be a separate run of employment that will end when your contract with that agency ends.
 With an Umbrella Company, your employment can continue from contract to contract, meaning that although you may have multiple contracts with different end clients, you’ll only have one employer – the Umbrella Company.
 This continuity of employment makes life easier when applying for a mortgage or borrowing money.

-There is normally no direct cost to working through Agency PAYE, however your agency should uplift your contracted rate if you opt for the Umbrella route.
+There is normally no direct cost to working through Agency PAYE, however, your agency should uplift your contracted rate if you opt for the Umbrella route.
 This is to cover employment costs (Employer’s NI and the Apprenticeship Levy) and also account for the Umbrella Company’s margin.
 This margin is the only variable that should change from one provider to the next.
 Be sure that you understand what is and is not included in this rate so that you can accurately compare providers, whilst also ensuring they are compliant – if something sounds too good to be true, it often is.

-With both an Umbrella Company and an agency, you’ll be employed and therefore paid through PAYE – yay, no tax returns!
+With both an Umbrella Company and an agency, you are employed and therefore paid through PAYE – yay, no tax returns!
 However, with an Umbrella Company, you may be able to claim tax relief on some work-related expenses.
 Good Umbrella Companies will discuss this with you when you enquire to see if you are eligible.
 If you are, this will reduce the amount of tax you may pay.

-So while you’re still pondering over the choice of takeaway, hopefully you’ll be able to make a quicker, more informed decision on whether to go Agency PAYE or Umbrella.
+So while you’re still pondering over the choice of takeaway, hopefully, you’ll be able to make a quicker, more informed decision on whether to go Agency PAYE or Umbrella.